realcoloride/node_akinator/README.md

 ## Features

-* No dependencies (node-fetch)
+* 👌 No dependencies (only `node-fetch`)
-* Written in TypeScript and strongly typed
+* ✅ Written in TypeScript and strongly typed
-* Very easy to use
+* 🧸 Very easy to use
+* ⌚ Asynchronous requests
-* Active development
+* 🔁 Active development

 ## Installation